Llannelongue/pgs-covid19/docs/_pages/6d9045bc10baa17648d2959ae285c22339a8344d/pgs/pgs.md

 ---
 permalink: /6d9045bc10baa17648d2959ae285c22339a8344d/pgs/
-title: About the Genetic Scores
+title: About Genetic Scores
 ---

 ## What is a genetic score ?

-A genetic score, also called a polygenic score (PGS), polygenic risk score (PRS), genetic risk score, or genome-wide score, is a number that summarises the estimated effect of many genetic variants (usually SNPs) on an individual's phenotype, typically calculated as a weighted sum of trait-associated alleles [(wikepedia)](https://en.wikipedia.org/wiki/Polygenic_score).
+A genetic score, also called a polygenic score (PGS), polygenic risk score (PRS), genetic risk score, or genome-wide score, is a number that summarises the estimated effect of many genetic variants (usually SNPs) on an individual's phenotype, typically calculated as a weighted sum of trait-associated alleles [(wikipedia)](https://en.wikipedia.org/wiki/Polygenic_score).

 ## What does a genetic score model looks like in the Atlas?